 As a seasoned RV owner, I have noticed that one of the most overlooked RV equipment out there, both by longtime owners and beginners, is the RV power cord.
 People often make the mistake of buying the wrong kind of RV power cords, and this could spell out disaster in the long run.
-Keep your RV in great condition and save the quality of your camping trips by considering these factors when buying the perfect RV power cord for you!
+Keep your RV in great condition and save the quality of your camping trips by considering these factors when buying the best RV power cord for you!

 - THE RIGHT LENGTH